-- 1. We turn off lights when no one is using them. - 2.
-We close the refrigerator and freezer door right away. - 3.
-We keep our heater at 68° or lower during the winter and our air conditioning at 78° or higher during the summer. - 4.
-We turn off and unplug the TV and DVD player when we finish watching. - 5.
-We keep all outside doors and windows closed when our heat or AC is running. - 6.
-We turn off the faucet all the way so it does not drip, and I let an adult know if it still does. - 7.
-We take half-full baths or short showers (around 5 minutes). - 8.
-We walk, bike or take buses to get places whenever possible. - 9.
-We replace burned-out light bulbs with LEDs. - 10.
+1. We turn off lights when no one is using them 2.
+We close the refrigerator and freezer door right away 3.
+We keep our heater at 68° or lower during the winter and our air conditioning at 78° or higher during the summer 4.
+We turn off or sleep our TV and electronic devices when we finish using them 5.
+We keep all outside doors and windows closed when our heat or A/C is running 6.
+We turn off the faucet all the way so it does not drip, and I let an adult know if it still does 7.
+We take half-full baths or short showers (around 5 minutes) 8.
+We walk, bike or take buses to get places whenever possible 9.
+We replace burned-out light bulbs with LEDs 10 .
 We turn the water off when brushing teeth.